derekwolpert/InvestChest/README.md

 - Enhanced ticker symbol field in the purchase form with predictive values based on valid inputs, allow querying based on company name
 - Enhanced responsiveness for various screen sizes, and mobile optimization
-- Impliment selling of stocks within a user's portfolio, which would be included as their own seperate entries on the Transaction page
+- Implement selling of stocks within a user's portfolio, which would be included as their own separate entries on the Transaction page

 ## Resources